 The main difference between synthetic and mineral based hydraulic oil

 The majority of oils which are produced are either mineral based or synthetic.
-Mineral based oils, such as mineral oil hydraulic fluids, are derived from crude oil whereas synthetic hydraulic oil is man-made in a lab.
+Mineral based hydraulic oils are derived from crude oil fractions whereas synthetic hydraulic oils are made using chemically produced base fluids.

 The key role of hydraulic oil in a hydraulic system is to transfer power from one end of that system to another end through and the various hydraulic components.

 When an external force is applied to the non-compressible hydraulic fluid – usually from a piston within a cylinder – the oil is pushed through the hydraulic system and ultimately produces a force on another part of the system.
 This results in a movement or action.

 Usually applying force to material results in compression, so you may be wondering whether hydraulic oil is compressible or not, but a key property of hydraulic fluids is that they must be non-compressible.